TypeScript client usage

 These concepts are the same for both the 1.x and 2.x versions of the TypeScript client, but specific names can change between major versions.
 For example, *SpawnOptions changed to *Options.

-Like the client hierarchy, the options for each class also exist in a hierarchy.
-The general options for parent classes are deeply merged with the options for child classes.
+Like the client hierarchy, the options for each class also exist in a hierarchy—ptions defined in parent classes are deeply merged with those in their child classes.

 TimeoutDescriptor

-TimeoutDescriptor was introduced in TypeScript client version 2.0-preview.
+TimeoutDescriptor was introduced in TypeScript client version 2.0.
 For more information about TimeoutDescriptor and migrating from 1.x timeouts to 2.x timeouts, see Client upgrade guide: Replacement of client timeout settings.

 Timeout defaults